Nick2191/Shelf-Notes-A-Book-Note-Database-Project/README.md

 DB_PASSWORD: Your PostgreSQL password.
 DB_PORT: The port number for your PostgreSQL database.
 DB_TABLE: The name of the table used for storing book notes.
+SESSION_SECRET: The value of your secret key for express-session.
 Use the included .env.example file as a guide.

 3. Install Dependencies
 Run the following command in your terminal to install the required packages:
 Required packages include:
 express
+express-session
 body-parser
 pg
 dotenv
 axios
+fs
+bcrypt
+passport
+passport-local

 4. Styling
 The project uses Bootstrap 5 for styling, along with custom CSS for animations and additional styles.